steventfan/SQL-Weather-Report/README.md

 Find and sort the US states weather stations from least to greatest difference between the precipitation of the highest highest average month and the lowest average month.

+**Note:** Actual weather year data files have been truncated due to their large file sizes

 ## To Run Program:
 ```./run.sh <locations directory> <recordings directory> <output directory>```